stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 You can get shell access to Sherlock by choosing **Clusters > Sherlock Shell Access** from the top menu in the OnDemand **Dashboard**.

-In the window that will open, you'll be logged in to one of Sherlock' login nodes, exactly as if you were using SSH to connect.
+In the window that will open, you'll be logged in to one of Sherlock's login nodes, exactly as if you were using SSH to connect.
 Except you don't need to install any SSH client on your local machine, configure [Kerberos][url_gssapi] or deal with your SSH client configuration to [avoid endless two-factor